Strong Heart Study

 Indigenous Methodology in Practice

-Abstract: We draw from the interwoven liberation model proposed by Falcón and Jacob to critically examine our Center’s work process and product to articulate our unique indigenous methodology in practice.
+Abstract: We drew from the interwoven liberation model proposed by Falcón and Jacob to critically examine our Center’s work process and product to articulate our unique indigenous methodology in practice.
 Our preliminary findings indicate that our indigenous methodology is guided by three principles: 1) understanding the importance of partnerships; 2) viewing our work in terms of building on existing strengths within campus and local tribal communities; 3) engaging in work that promotes a vision of academic excellence that has a “good spirit” and inspires all parties involved.

 Status of project: We presented our preliminary findings at a Research Roundtable at Heritage University in early Spring 2013.
 We presented our final findings at the Pacific Sociological Association Annual Meeting in March 2013.
-Our manuscript is currently under peer review at Societies Without Borders: Human Rights and the Social Sciences.

 Sustainable Food, Health & Culture